tldr-pages/tldr/pages/common/rscript.md

 `Rscript {{path/to/file.R}}`

-- Run an script in vanilla mode (i.e. a blank session that doesn't save the workspace at the end):
+- Run a script in vanilla mode (i.e. a blank session that doesn't save the workspace at the end):

 `Rscript --vanilla {{path/to/file.R}}`